mrward/mrward.github.com/source/_posts/2016-01-01-DNXSupportInXamarinStudio.markdown

 {% img /images/blog/DNXSupportInXamarinStudio/DnxWebProjectInSolutionWindow.png 'DNX web project in Solution window' 'DNX web project in Solution window' %}

-The addin uses code from [OmniSharp](https://github.com/OmniSharp/omnisharp-roslyn) in order to communicate with the DNX host.
+The core part of the addin that communicates with the DNX host is taken directly from [OmniSharp](https://github.com/OmniSharp/omnisharp-roslyn) and is used mostly unchanged.

 ## Features

    * Project templates for console, library and web applications
+   * Code completion
    * Debugger support with Mono 4.3
-   * Code completion
    * NuGet integration
-   * Dependencies shown in Solution window
+   * Solution window integration

 ## Supports

-   * MonoDevelop and Xamarin Studio 5.9 and above.
+   * MonoDevelop and Xamarin Studio 5.9 and later versions.
    * ASP.NET 5 RC 1 Update 1 and earlier versions.

 ## Installing ASP.NET 5

-ASP.NET 5 needs to be installed separately before using the DNX addin.
+[ASP.NET 5](https://get.asp.net/) needs to be installed separately before using the DNX addin.
 There are instructions on [get.asp.net](https://get.asp.net/) on how to do this for Mac, Linux and Windows.

 ## Installing the addin

 The addin is currently available from [MonoDevelop's Add-in Repository](http://addins.monodevelop.com/) in the alpha channel.
 In Xamarin Studio open the Add-in Manager and select the Gallery tab.
-Click the repository drop down and if **Xamarin Studio Add-in Repository (Alpha Channel)** is not displayed then click **Manage Repositories...**.
-In the window that opens tick the check box next to **Xamarin Studio Add-in Repository (Alpha Channel)** and then click the Close button.
+Click the repository drop down and if **Xamarin Studio Add-in Repository (Alpha Channel)** is not displayed then click Manage Repositories.
+In the window that opens tick the check box next to Xamarin Studio Add-in Repository (Alpha Channel) and then click the Close button.

 {% img /images/blog/DNXSupportInXamarinStudio/AddingAlphaChannelAddins.png 'Enabling alpha channel addins' 'Enabling alpha channel addins' %}

 Back in the Add-in Manager dialog click the Refresh button to update the list of addins.
 Use the search text box in the top right hand corner of the dialog to search for the addin by typing in **DNX**.

-{% img /images/blog/DNXSupportInXamarinStudio/AddinManagerDNXAddin.png 'DNX addin selected in Addin Manager dialog' 'DNX addin selected in Addin Manager dialog' %}
+{% img /images/blog/DNXSupportInXamarinStudio/AddinManagerDnxAddin.png 'DNX addin selected in Addin Manager dialog' 'DNX addin selected in Addin Manager dialog' %}

-Select the DNX addin and then click the **Install...** button.
+Select the DNX addin and then click the Install button.

 After installing the DNX addin you will need to restart Xamarin Studio before the project templates will be available in the New Project dialog.